 Day 16 - Osh - International flight

 Transfer by taxi to the airport for your international flight home.
-If flying with Turkish Airlines your flight will depart early morning.
+If flying with S7 Airlines your flight will depart early morning.

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

 The horses used are a local breed, therefore they are made for the job!
 They are of medium size/ build, strong, sturdy and surefooted.
 Due to the nature of the terrain a large part of the riding is at a walk although there are opportunities for trots and a few canters especially on the last day when the luggage has been unloaded.
 Luggage is carried on your own horse in saddlebags which limits the speed!

 It is imperative that you have a high level of general fitness for this expedition as a large part of the route is at high altitude.
 The 9 days of riding is very adventurous and several difficult passes (4600m high) are crossed where riders need to walk for around 1H up and 1H down.

 Riders must be comfortable in walk, trot and canter and be able to mount and dismount unaided but a high level of skill is not necessary and balance, fitness and an adventurous nature are the most important requirements.

 The weight limit for this ride is 15 st/209 lb/95 kg, please enquire if you are an experienced rider exceeding this weight.